Simon Baker, updated 17 March 2015

 Above: Evolution of IPS as detailed by Hitachi Displays: "IPS technology was unveiled by Hitachi, Ltd. in 1995, and put to practical use in 1996.
 Since then, it has evolved into Super-IPS, Advanced-Super IPS, and IPS-Pro."

-In 2006 - 2007 the more recent generations of LG.Display IPS panel have altered the pixel layout giving rise to 'Horizontal-IPS' (H-IPS) panels.
+In 2006 - 2007 LG.Display IPS panels have altered the pixel layout giving rise to 'Horizontal-IPS' (H-IPS) panels.
 In simple terms, the manufacturer has reportedly reduced the electrode width to reduce light leakage, and this has in turn created a new pixel structure.
-This structure features vertically aligned sub-pixels in straight lines as opposed to the arrow shape of S-IPS panels.
+This structure features vertically aligned sub-pixels in straight lines as opposed to the arrow shape of older S-IPS panels.